shubhenduanupamdutta/UltimateRust2-Intermediate/README.md

 - **Step 5:** - Then `cargo publish` can be used to publish.
 It will do compile checks, build docs, check versions if nothing conflicts, it will publish.
 It will also publish documentation on docs.rs.

+---

+## There are two definitions of crates in Rust

+---

+**1. crate = package:** Commonly used by people talking to people.
+Package can contain 0 or 1 library and any number of binaries.
+So libraries and binaries are in the same crate in a sense

+**2. crate = a library or binary:** This definition is used by rust language /compiler or cargo.
+So every library and binary is its own crate, even though they reside in the same package.
+In any of the technical documentation, this is the definition that is used.

+---

 ## Links to other documentation

 - ### [Iterators](./iterators/Iterators.md)